Agenda

 Ali Shepherd, Director of Cyber & Operational Resilience (CISO), FCA

-Natalia Shevchuk, SVP, AI Security Architect Citi
+Natalia Shevchuk, SVP, AI Security Architect, Citi

 • When you’re buying an AI product, what’s the first security concern that comes to mind?